JulesJae/ft_ping/README.md

-Send iCMP Echo Request to networks hosts. get response and give some statistics about Round Time Trip and packets.
+#titre Send iCMP Echo Request to networks hosts.
+get response and give some statistics about Round Time Trip and packets.

 options: